mui/toolpad/docs/data/toolpad/core/introduction/overview.md

 In your browser open the page http://localhost:3000/hello-world and verify that it shows "Hello World!"

-5. Now we will add our first data provider.
+5. Now to add our first data provider.
 Copy the sample CSV file (insert link) to the project root and add the following

    ```tsx
    import * as React from 'react';